cambridge-ceu/csd3/applications/gcta.md

 make
 ```

-It requires specification of `/usr/local/Cluster-Apps/spectra/0.8.1/include/Spectra/` in `FastFAM.cpp` and `Geno.cpp`.
+It requires specifications of `/usr/local/Cluster-Apps/spectra/0.8.1/include/Spectra/` in `FastFAM.cpp` and `zstd.h` in `Geno.cpp`.
 We also get complaints about -lzstd and but could get around with adding -L${HPC_WORK}/lib to `CMakeFiles//gcta64.dir/link.txt` and then `bash CMakeFiles//gcta64.dir/link.txt` which gives the much-desired `gcta64`.

 The `libgsl.so.25` is provided with `gsl-2.6` which can be set up as follows,